Hi, nice to see you!

 Resource Request

-To retrieve resources from the API, add the Access Token to the Authorization header in the following form: Bearer {AccessToken}
+To retrieve resources from the API, include the Access Token in the Authorization header as follows: Bearer {AccessToken}.

 Example: